Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

 \subsection{Stopped continuous diffusion}

-In the previous section, several procedures of exact simulation have been presented: \begin{itemize} \item simulation of $Y_\mathbb{T}$: the value of the diffusion \eqref{numero} at a fixed time $\mathbb{T}$. \item simulation of the first passage time through the level $L$ for the diffusion, denoted $\tau_L$. \end{itemize} On one hand we are able to generate the position, on the other hand the exit time.
-In order to complete the description, we introduce a suitable combination of the time and the position which shall play an essential role in the sequel.
-We propose to build an algorithm which permits to obtain the exact simulation of the random couple $(\tau_L\wedge \mathbb{T}, Y_{\tau_L\wedge \mathbb{T}})$, linked to the stopped diffusion.
-Here $(Y_t)_{t\ge 0}$ still stands for a continuous diffusion.
+In the previous section, several procedures of exact simulation were presented: \begin{itemize} \item simulation of $Y_\mathbb{T}$: the value of diffusion \eqref{numero} at any fixed time $\mathbb{T}$. \item simulation of the first passage time through level $L$ for the diffusion, denoted $\tau_L$. \end{itemize} We can generate the position, and, we can generate the exit time.
+To complete the description, we introduce a suitable combination of the time and the position that shall play an essential role later on.
+We thus build an algorithm that permits us to obtain the exact simulation of the random couple $(\tau_L\wedge \mathbb{T}, Y_{\tau_L\wedge \mathbb{T}})$ linked to the stopped diffusion.
+In this study, $(Y_t)_{t\ge 0}$ still stands for continuous diffusion.

-Let us first introduce a preliminary result concerning a particular diffusion process, the standard Brownian motion $(B_t)_{t\ge 0}$.
-Our aim is to generate a random variable which has the same conditional distribution than $B_\mathbb{T}$ given $\tau_L>\mathbb{T}$, where $\mathbb{T}$ is fixed and $\tau_L$ is the Brownian first passage time (we shall assume that $L>0$, the other case can be obtained by symmetry arguments).
-We build the following algorithm.
+We first introduce a preliminary result about the standard Brownian motion $(B_t)_{t\ge 0}$.
+One stage of this study is to generate a random variable that has the same conditional distribution as $B_\mathbb{T}$ given $\tau_L>\mathbb{T}$, where $\mathbb{T}$ is fixed and $\tau_L$ is the Brownian first passage time (we shall assume that $L>0$; the other case can be obtained by symmetry arguments).
+We thus build the following algorithm.